An emissions inventory is a detailed list of air pollutant emissions

 snowmobiles and motorboats.

 Air emissions inventories are crucial to DEEP's efforts to improve Connecticut's air quality in furtherance of public and environmental health.
 Air emissions inventory information assists in planning to reduce emissions to meet federal and state mandates, tracking Connecticut's progress towards meeting our air quality goals, and mitigating significant impacts of air pollution.

 Periodic Emissions Inventory (PEI)

 The EPA requires a PEI every three years.
 The PEI quantifies actual air emissions for all categories of air pollution sources in Connecticut.
 Below is the Department of Energy and Environmental Protection's draft for public notice.
-A hearing will be held if requested on August 27, 2015.
-A request for hearing must be made on or before August 24, 2015 at 4:00 PM.
+The hearing on August 27, 2015 has been cancelled; due to the fact that none was requested by the deadline specified in the notice.
 Comments should be made no later than August 28, 2015 5:00 PM, details can be found in the notice below.

 Point Source Inventory